Ryan5453/demucs/README.md

 pip install demucs-inference
 ```

 **Note**: Demucs does not specify a specific PyTorch wheel.
-You should provide one yourself to ensure GPU support.
+If you want to use a GPU, view the [PyTorch installation guide](https://pytorch.org/get-started/locally/) and append the correct index URL.

 ## Usage